SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Types.md

 - You can use a function that throws a more specific error type in the same places as a function that throws a more general error type.

+If you use an associated type or a generic type parameter as the thrown error type in a function type, then that associated type or generic type parameter is implicitly required to conform to the `Error` protocol.

 Throwing and rethrowing functions are described in
 <doc:Declarations#Throwing-Functions-and-Methods>
 and <doc:Declarations#Rethrowing-Functions-and-Methods>.